manelcardenas/Laserbeam/README.md

 As the project has always been runed in ptak.felk.cvut.cz the `requirements.txt` are just loading the modules needed.
 ## Runing the code
 ### Preprocess
+In order to obtain the best results.
+First the preprocess must be done.
+To do so, the file `preprocess.py` has to be executed.
+This file will use the images from `raw_data/Images` and  `raw_data/Masks` and will develop some techniques in order to modiffy the images to obtain the best results.
+The resulting images will be stored in `fit_model/Images` and `fit_model/masks` and the sanity check of the equalized images will be stored in `results/equalized_images/`.